-- 74 key indicators ranging across E, S, G topic areas - Considers regulatory reporting requirements that are relevant for multiple members - Coverage of all key material topics identified as relevant for RJC members - All indicators are aligned to the RJC COP Provisions and Sub-Provisions - (e.g. GRI, SASB, TCFD) - and encouraging the uptake of global frameworks
+- 74 key indicators ranging across E, S, G topic areas - Considers regulatory reporting requirements that are relevant for multiple members - Coverage of all key material topics identified as relevant for RJC members - All indicators are aligned to the RJC COP Provisions and Sub-Provisions - All indicators are anchored within global reporting frameworks (e.g. GRI, SASB, TCFD) - Prioritize the use of the SDGs as an overarching framework whilst recommending and encouraging the uptake of global frameworks - Includes a selection of binary indicators to ensure comparability and ease of reporting across the member base regardless of previous reporting experience and in-house ESG resources (E.g. 'Do you report on scope 1 emissions?'
+Yes or No).